-The major financial liabilities are bonds in the amount of CZK 210,000 ths maturing in 2023 and CZK 420,000 ths maturing in 2025.
-The ability of the Company to redeem these bonds depends on the successful generation of cash flows from existing and future projects, which is rather difficult to predict now.
-However, there is a possibility that the Company would need additional funds for refinancing these bonds or it would be forced to sell the asset to fulfill its obligations.
+The major financial liabilities are bonds in the amount of CZK 210,000 ths. maturing in 2023 and CZK 420,000 ths maturing in 2025.
+The ability of the company to redeem these bonds depends on the successful generation of cash flows from existing and future projects.
+In connection with settlement of bonds in the total amount of CZK 210.000 ths., maturing in October 2023, new public bond emission has been prepared.

 The management is working on and implementing a long-term financial strategy to meet both long-term requirements and short-term obligations.
-Considered options for decreasing the Group's long-term debts are (i) partnering with investors via joint ventures, or (ii) creating a real estate fund for various real estate projects.
+Considered options for decreasing the Group's long-term debts are partnering with investors via joint ventures.